Dear Board of Directors:

 The United States Department of Treasury’s Community Development Financial Institutions (CDFI) Fund invests in and supports community-based organizations that provide financing and related services to communities and populations lacking access to credit, capital and financial services.

-On December 5, 2005 the CDFI Fund posted on its website (www.cdfifund.gov (opens new window)) the Notices of Funds Availability (NOFAs) for the fiscal year 2006 funding rounds of two of its community development finance programs.
+On December 5, 2005 the CDFI Fund posted on its website (www.cdfifund.gov (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) ) the Notices of Funds Availability (NOFAs) for the fiscal year 2006 funding rounds of two of its community development finance programs.
 The CDFI Fund expects that approximately $25 million will be available for awards through the CDFI program and approximately $3.5 million available for awards through the Native American CDFI Assistance (NACA) Program this round.

 The types of Fund initiatives credit unions may consider applying for include: